 Seafood ingredients such as Squid and Pollock aren’t commonplace in most dog food recipes but are highly nutritious and could appeal to your dog’s pallet.

-Omega 3 Fatty Acids.
-Omega 3 Fatty Acids are well known to offer a range of health benefits such as preventing heart disease and helping to maintain healthy skin and coat.
+Omega 3 Fatty Acids are well known to offer a range of health benefits, such as preventing heart disease and helping to maintain healthy skin and coat.

 Victor is another successful brand to feature in this article and one which many of you will be familiar with.
 Victor is commonly found in local or large pet food stores as well as at a myriad of online retailers.

 One of Victor’s greatest advantages is that they sell their range in very high volumes.
 This allows Victor to be more affordable, which may appeal to owners of large dogs or multiple dogs.

 Victor produces a number of high-quality and nutritious formulas, some of which contain Peas and Legumes, but there are others that include some of the more preferred grain ingredients, such as Brown Rice or Millet.

 A noteworthy example of such a formula is the Hi-Pro Plus.
 It contains a substantial variety of meat and fish ingredients, all of which are meat meals.